Florida flood insurance

 Do Florida homeowners need flood insurance?

 So why is flood insurance so important in Florida?
-Consider the sheer number of Florida single-family homes at risk of storm surge.
+Consider the sheer number of single-family homes at risk of storm surge along the Gulf of Mexico and Atlantic coast.

 Florida in particular is more at risk for floods than any other state, thanks to its 11,000 miles of rivers, streams, and waterways coupled with flat terrain.
 According to NOAA, Florida gets 54 inches of rainfall on average across the state each year.

 It’s not just coastal homeowners who need flood insurance.
-About 20 to 25 percent of flood claims happen outside high-risk flood zones, which means even if your lender doesn’t require flood coverage, it’s a smart plan.
+More than 25% of flood claims happen outside high-risk flood zones, which means even if your lender doesn’t require flood coverage, it’s a smart plan.

-And lastly, if you have a federally backed mortgage (think FHA, VA, or USDA loan) and you live in Flood Zone A or Flood Zone V, you are required to purchase flood insurance.
+And lastly, if you have a federally backed mortgage (think FHA, VA, or USDA loan) and you live in a flood zone designated A or V, you're required to purchase flood insurance.

 Florida’s flood risk at a glance

-• $581 billion: The cost to completely rebuild these homes, including labor and materials.
+• $1.8 trillion: The cost to completely rebuild these homes, including labor and materials.

-• 98 percent: The Florida population who lives in coastal counties and are most at-risk of storm surges.
+• 77%: The Florida population who lives in coastal counties and are most at-risk of storm surges.

-• Nearly 20 percent: The number of Florida counties that experienced 50 or more flood events in the past 24 years.
+• 20%: The number of Florida counties that experienced 50 or more flood events in the past 24 years.

-• 42 percent: The number of Florida homeowners who have flood insurance.
+• 22%: The number of Florida homeowners who have flood insurance.

 What does flood insurance cost in Florida?

-For all of Florida, the average flood insurance premium is $856, but low-risk counties will pay much, much less.
+For all of Florida, the average NFIP insurance premium is $958, but low-risk counties typically pay much, much less.
 That’s because the cost of flood insurance varies depending on your home’s flood zone.

 What does Florida flood insurance cover?